 - Bathroom cleaner

 With the main rooms covered, it’s time to think of the extra items it can be easy to forget.
+So remember to list these extras and check them off as you purchase them to avoid any last-minute panic or disappointment.

 - Wiping cloths, sponges and scrubbers